Abu Private Reserve, Botswana

 Exclusive access to 30 000 hectares of pristine Okavango Delta.

-A journey through the wilderness with the intimacy and flexibility of your own camps, guide, safari vehicle and staff complement.
+A journey through the wilderness on either an exclusive-use, totally private safari or a shared, set departure experience.
 Here you undertake a wild adventure between 2 camps on foot and game drives or mokoro and helicopters.

 DID YOU KNOW?